 One of the most unexpected food poisoning consequences we’ve heard of is when a traveller fainted in their accommodation after a bad bout of food poisoning, causing lacerations to their face.
 This unfortunate traveller needed emergency treatment at their accommodation, followed by emergency transfers to the mainland, and surgical attention.

 We’ve seen plenty of claims for accidents that have caused injuries, too.
-Aside from the all-too-common scooter accident stories, another claim that pops up is a cut that requires stitches or becomes infected.
+Aside from the all-too-common moped accident stories, another claim that pops up is a cut that requires stitches or becomes infected.
 From coral cuts, to standing on sharp objects in bare feet, cuts can be common and often need medical attention.
 One unlucky traveller stood on a piece of metal on the beach, which became costly after receiving stitches and medical dressing.

 We can understand why Thailand officials would like to make changes to the rules, as unfortunately there are a few travellers who don’t realise the importance of travel insurance until they’re involved in an accident and need cover.
 As Phakdeewanit’s comments show, medical care for tourists can also be a huge cost for the country.